kontent-ai/kontent-ai-migration-toolkit/README.md

 ## Limitations

-1. Asset folder assignments are not preserved during migration because folders can be referenced only by id's and not codenames.
-2. Values for custom asset elements are not supported
+1. Custom asset elements are not supported (= values of these elements are not exported or imported )

 ## FAQ